-- ▶ There is no restriction on the type of extinguisher which may be used. - Use extinguishing media suitable for surrounding area.
+- There is no restriction on the type of extinguisher which may be used. - Use extinguishing media suitable for surrounding area.

-Special hazards arising from the substrate or mixture Fire Incompatibility None known.
-Special protective equipment a and precautions for fire-fighters Fire Fighting Alert Fire Brigade and tell them location and nature of hazard.
-Wear breathing apparatus plus protective gloves in the event of a fire.
-Prevent, by any means available, spillage from entering drains or water courses.
-Use fire fighting procedures suitable for surrounding area.
-DO NOT approach containers suspected to be hot.
+Special hazards arising from the substrate or mixture

+Fire Incompatibility None known.
+Special protective equipment a and precautions for fire-fighters Fire Fighting Use water delivered as a fine spray to control fire and cool adjacent area.
+Do not approach containers suspected to be hot.
 Cool fire exposed containers with water spray from a protected location.
 If safe to do so, remove containers from path of fire.
-Equipment should be thoroughly decontaminated after use. ► Non combustible.
+Equipment should be thoroughly decontaminated after use.
+Fire/Explosion Hazard Non combustible.